joriswit/YASS/ReadMe.txt

 * Search for solutions of Sokoban puzzles.
 * Search for improvements of existing solutions.

 Solving and optimizing Sokoban puzzles are complicated tasks for a computer program, so the program can only handle small puzzles.

-The solver can find push-optimal solutions for some small puzzles, whereas other puzzles may be solved without a push-optimality guarantee.

-Please note that the found push-optimal solutions are not optimized for moves, i.e., there may be other solutions with the same number of pushes, but with fewer non-pushing moves.
+In versions prior to version 2.149, the solver's backward search and forward search methods could find push-optimal solutions for some small puzzles by using A* search.
+Version 2.149 changed from A* search to greedy search.
+All comments in the source code regarding push-optimality are obsolete but have been left intact for nostalgic reasons.

 YASS for Android
 ----------------